-The HICAHS Pilot Grants Program funds innovative research projects that promote worker health and safety in the agriculture, forestry, or fishing industries.
-This funding opportunity is targeted to students, post-docs, junior investigators or investigators new to occupational safety and health in agriculture.
-Extra consideration is given to projects that directly impact the HICAHS region which includes Colorado, Montana, North Dakota, South Dakota, Utah and Wyoming.
+The HICAHS Pilot Grants Program funded innovative research projects that promoted worker health and safety in the agriculture, forestry, or fishing industries.
+This funding opportunity was targeted to students, post-docs, junior investigators or investigators new to occupational safety and health in agriculture.

-This program has been highly successful, leading to the generation of federally-funded R01 grants, the development of new educational materials and intervention techniques, the training of student and junior investigators and publication of peer-reviewed journal articles and conference presentations.
-Pilot grants have a maximum award amount of $25K (including up to 8% indirect costs) with a project period of ~11 months.
+This research pilot grant program has been highly successful, leading to the generation of federally-funded R01 grants, the development of new educational materials and intervention techniques, the training of student and junior investigators and publication of peer-reviewed journal articles and conference presentations.